-OkuGake (Pronounced: oh-kew-gah-kay) means the “Heart of the Rock.”
+OkuGake (Pronounced: oh-kew-gah-kay) means the “Deep Inside.”
 It is an allusion to the mystic Japanese Shugenja’s pilgrimage to the cliffs of Sanjō-ga-Take, called OkuGake and can be translated as deep unshakeable faiith or inner power.
 Another kanji, also pronounced Gake 崖 means cliff.
 The visual representation of Gake is used in our mon (gate symbol).

 Jujutsu 柔術 (Pronounced: jew-joot-su) can be translated as “Gentle Sciences” or “Adaptable Methods.”
 It is a powerful method of self-defense.

 OkuGake Jujutsu uses old samurai combatives for modern, legal defenses.

 1) What sets us apart?

 - a strict adherance to traditional Japanese martial arts ettiquette (see Reishiki)

 - a calm atmosphere during our traditional waza practice

 These are hallmarks of our OkuGake Jujutsu system.